-In December 2016, the Federal Reserve adopted a rule to implement public disclosure requirements (PDR) for the LCR.
-Under PDR, a BHC with \$50 billion or more in consolidated assets or \$10 billion or more in foreign exposure and certain other FRB regulated institutions are required to disclose publicly, on a quarterly basis, quantitative information about their LCR calculation and a discussion of the factors that have a significant effect on their LCR.
+In December 2016, the Federal Reserve adopted a rule to implement public disclosure requirements for the LCR (the "LCR Rule").1 Under the LCR Rule, a BHC with \$50 billion or more in consolidated assets or \$10 billion or more in foreign exposure and certain other FRB regulated institutions are required to disclose publicly, on a quarterly basis, quantitative information about their LCR calculation and a discussion of the factors that have a significant effect on their LCR.
 Presently, the Firm is subject to these disclosure requirements.
-The information presented in this document is calculated in accordance with the LCR rule, unless otherwise stated.
+The information presented in this document is calculated in accordance with the LCR Rule.
 Table 6 presents the Firm's LCR.